 - Alarm Reset link from CIE to Rs terminal on the CI-1 - Resets the Emergency Mode in the Vocia System

-- System Fault link between LSI-16e and Evac Panel.
+- System Fault link between LSI-16e and Evacuation Panel.
 Allows fire panel to alert when the Vocia Evacuation System has a System Fault and requires attention

 - Voice Alarm Active link from VA terminal on the CI-1 to CIE - Signals the CIE that Vocia has an active alarm

 - General Fault link from the GF terminal on the CI-1 to CIE - Signals the CIE when there's a fault in the Vocia System

 - Alarm Silence link from CIE to SI terminal on the CI-1 - Silences the alarm in the Vocia System

 - Loss of individual connections will be indicated as a General Fault (GF)

 - Physical inputs 1 - 8 are configured as Alarm triggers for the individual Upper and Lower Zones.
 Physical IM-16 Inputs 10 - 13 and LSI-16e inputs 1 - 4 are used to test individual Emergency zones.
 Physical input 15 silences any alarms but leaves the system in emergency mode.
 Physical Input 16 returns the system to regular/non-emergency mode.
 Please refer to the picture on the right or review the full LSI-16e connection documentation here

 - Speaker circuits are being installed as constant voltage speaker lines - 70V or 100V can be selected via software.
 In this example, all speaker circuits are 70V.

 - Select speaker transformer taps individually to allow for the emergency messages to be at least 10dB SPL above the A-weighted noise floor in each area.
 Note that in quiet areas, like passenger and staff cabins, the speaker may provide enough SPL even at the lowest tapping.